Employee Experience Explained: Definition, Importance, and Best Practices

 Understanding the concept of employee experience is crucial for any company's success.
 But how can it help both employers and employees, and why is it so significant?

-In this article, we provide an employee experience definition, talk about the importance of this phenomenon, and give you some tips on how to make it great.
+In this article, we provide an employee experience definition, talk about the importance of this phenomenon, and give you some tips on how to boost employee engagement.
 So, if you're interested to learn more about this topic, read all the way to the end!

 So, how are these two things related?
 The available statistics seem to conclude that satisfied employees can be more helpful to customers.
 This is a correlational link, but when it comes to the causal relationship, research shows that a store’s sales would go up by more than 50% if they could move their employees’ experiences from the bottom quartile to the top quartile.
 Higher sales mean, of course, that customers were happy with the service, not just the product.